ewluong/model_eval/README.md

-# Model Evaluation & Comparison Suite - Streamlit App
+# Model Evaluation & Comparison Suite

 ## Overview
 This repository contains a Streamlit application that allows data scientists to upload machine learning model files (pickle or joblib), along with a test dataset (CSV), and then automatically evaluate and compare the models.
 The app computes key metrics, performs subgroup analysis, and generates interactive visualizations.
 Additionally, users can generate a downloadable HTML report of the evaluation results.